Soccer-World Cup 2022: England's route to final explained | Sports-Games

 Soccer-World Cup 2022: England's route to final explained

-England are looking to win their second World Cup title at the Nov.
-20-Dec.
-18 tournament in Qatar. * England's Round of 16 tie will be against Senegal, the runners-up of Group A. WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS?
+* England's Round of 16 tie will be against Senegal, the runners-up of Group A. WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS? * If England beat Senegal they could encounter France in the quarter-finals, provided the 2018 champions can beat Poland in their Round of 16 tie.
+WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE SEMI-FINALS?

-England are looking to win their second World Cup title at the Nov.
+England is looking to win their second World Cup title at the Nov.
 20-Dec.
-18 tournament in Qatar.
+18 tournaments in Qatar.
 Here is what you need to know about their route to the final: HOW DID ENGLAND QUALIFY FOR THE ROUND OF 16?

 * The top two in each World Cup group advance to the last 16.
 The knockout rounds will begin on Dec.
 3 and will feature one-off matches, which can go to extra time and then penalties to decide the winner. * England finished top of Group B on seven points having beaten Iran 6-2 and drawn 0-0 with the United States, before defeating Wales 3-0.

-WHO ARE ENGLAND'S OPPONENTS IN THE ROUND OF 16? * England's Round of 16 tie will be against Senegal, the runners-up of Group A.
+WHO ARE ENGLAND'S OPPONENTS IN THE ROUND OF 16? * England's Round of 16 ties will be against Senegal, the runners-up of Group A.

-WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS? * If England beat Senegal they could encounter France in the quarter-finals, provided the 2018 champions can beat Poland.
+WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS? * If England beat Senegal they could encounter France in the quarter-finals, provided the 2018 champions can beat Poland in their Round of 16 ties.

-WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE SEMI-FINALS? * If England make it to the semis one of the teams they could face is Group E runners-up Spain, or Portugal if they win Group H.
+WHO ARE ENGLAND'S POTENTIAL OPPONENTS IN THE SEMI-FINALS? * If England makes it to the semis, they could face Group E runners-up Spain or Group H winners Portugal.

-WHO COULD ENGLAND FACE IN THE FINAL? * If England go all the way to the final they could potentially find themselves taking on Brazil if, as expected, the five-times winners top Group G.
+WHO COULD ENGLAND FACE IN THE FINAL? * If England go all the way to the final they could potentially find themselves taking on five-time winners Brazil, who topped Group G.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)